SwarupGrg/tutorial-week-3/readme.md

 > Set baud rate = 9600 (bottom-right corner)
 ### 1. Observe the Arduino Board and find out the GPIO pins.
 Also, write its functions.
 ```
+Arduino Uno has 14 digital GPIO pins (D0–D13) and 6 analog GPIO pins (A0–A5).GPIO (General Purpose Input/Output) pins allow the Arduino to read sensors (input) and control devices like LEDs or motors (output).

 ```
 ### 2. Find out ceramic resonator and microcontroller and write it's function.